 - Carefully remove the replacement filter from it's protective box and wrapping.
 Use the greatest care while handling it.

 - There is a rubber o-ring that goes around the upper part of the filter.
-Put a drop of vegetable oil on your finger and lightly coat the outer surface of the O-ring.
+Put some vegetable oil or Vaseline petroleum jelly (or something like that) on your finger and coat the outer surface of the O-ring.
 It is necessary to do this to reduce friction while inserting the new filter into place.

-- Warning: Continue to use care.
-It is in a delicate state until you fill the unit with water, so please no jerky movements throughout the entire changing process.
+- Warning: Use care at all times during the installation.
+The filter is in a delicate state until you finish installing it.
+The ceramic is breakable, so please no jerky movements throughout the entire changing process.

-- With the new filter in place; place the smaller cap on where it goes.
+- With the new filter in place; put the smaller cap back on.

 - Place the larger cap on and tighten it down using the filter wrench.
 Don't over-tighten.